RobertJanksGit/gaming-news-aggregator/README.md

 - Generates concise summaries with catchy titles
 - Identifies relevant gaming platforms for each article
 - Extracts and includes article images
+- Captures the first embedded X/Twitter or YouTube link when available
 - Caches results to minimize API usage
 - Runs on a scheduled basis (default: daily at 8 PM)
 - RESTful API endpoints for easy integration